Conquest of Shu by Wei: Zhong Hui's rebellion

-After Deng Ai was arrested and taken away, Zhong Hui assumed overall command of the Wei forces occupying former Shu territories.
+After Deng Ai was arrested and taken away, Zhong Hui assumed overall command of the Wei forces occupying the newly-conquered Shu territories.
 At Jiang Wei's instigation, he decided to start a rebellion against Sima Zhao, and came up with a strategy to attack Luoyang with Jiang Wei's assistance.

 On 1 March 264, a day after arriving in Chengdu, Zhong Hui summoned all the high-ranking Wei officers to attend a meeting and showed them a fake imperial decree ordering them to rise up against Sima Zhao and overthrow him.
 However, he became worried that the officers were unwilling to support him so he instructed his close aides to seize command of the officers' units and detain the officers.
 On 3 March, when there were rumours that Zhong Hui wanted to purge all the officers who refused to participate in the rebellion, the detained officers broke out of captivity, regrouped with their units, and launched a mutiny against Zhong Hui.
 Chaos broke out in Chengdu and hundreds of people were killed.
 Zhong Hui and Jiang Wei fought the mutinying soldiers but were ultimately overwhelmed and killed.